 With that said, I’m not surprised.
 Maybe the old Jay-Z who had to slang rock to survive (I guess) would have thought there is nearly no circumstance under which police should use deadly force.
 But, alas, people evolve and there’s no better evolution agent than an 8 or 9-figure income.
 This new…or richer…Jay-Z may feel differently.

 If it’s any consolation, there are some considerations that may lower the community-imposed sentence against him.
 For one, he may have said what he felt would be most acceptable in that setting when his real opinion involves much more nuance.
 Black people are known to self-censor in the presence of white people.
-We could also consider that fact that for all his be-bop and hip-hop, he’s still a man who is nearly 50 years old.
+We could also consider the fact that for all his be-bop and hip-hop, he’s still a man who is nearly 50 years old.
 The average age of the outrage machine is what?
 27?